-All rates are per credit hour. \Some online programs are approved for in-state tuition.
+\Some online programs are approved for in-state tuition.
 Visit website for a list.

-DIFFERENTIAL TUITION RATES apply to courses offered by the School of Health Sciences, School of Business Administration, School of Nursing and the School of Engineering and Computer Science, regardless of major.
+DIFFERENTIAL TUITION RATES apply to courses offered by the School of Business

+Administration, School of Engineering and Computer Science, School of Health Sciences and School of Nursing.